The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 • Do I feel confident in it?

-• Does it match my lifestyle today?
+• Does it match my life today?

 2. Spot the Gaps